 Caries Risk Assessment

-Texas Health Steps requires that a caries risk assessment and documentation of the caries risk assessment to be included in all dental exams.
-Reimbursement for dental exams will be denied by Medicaid unless a caries risk assessment has properly been conducted, documented, and coded.
-Health and Human Services offers training with step-by-step guidance about conducting and documenting caries risk assessment for patients ages 6 months through 20 years.
-Take the First Dental Home training module for children 6 through 35 months old; and the Assessments, Education, and Prevention in the Dental Home module for children 3 through 20 years.
+HHS offers training with step-by-step guidance about conducting and documenting caries risk assessment for patients ages 6 months to 20 years.
+Take the First Dental Home training module for children ages 6–35 months; and the Assessments, Education, and Prevention in the Dental Home module for children ages 3–20 years.
 Both trainings provide links to all caries risk assessment forms and include documentation and billing information.
-To take the online trainings, visit the Texas Health Steps Online Provider Education website and click on "Courses".
-In the Course Finder, select "Oral Health" in the topic menu, then click FIND.
-Click on First Dental Home or Assessments, Education, and Prevention in the Dental Home for more information and enrollment.
+To take the online trainings, visit the THSteps Online Provider Education website and click on "Courses."
+Select "Oral Health" in the Topic menu, and a list of courses will pop up.
+Click on “First Dental Home” or “Assessments, Education and Prevention in the Dental Home” for more information and enrollment.

 Prevention of dental caries is a fundamental aspect of comprehensive dental care.
 It is imperative that Texas' statewide dental programs manage caries risk in the child population to ensure optimum oral health and provide appropriate preventive services.
-HHSC staff made the decision to utilize Dental Quality Alliance measures in 2017 so Texas would have nationally recognized standards for dental care.
+HHS staff made the decision to utilize Dental Quality Alliance (DQA) measures in 2017 so Texas would have nationally recognized standards for dental care.

 Professionally developed caries risk assessment tools and the Dental Anticipatory Guidance materials are available at: